Biological interaction: Competition

 Competition can be defined as an interaction between organisms or species, in which the fitness of one is lowered by the presence of another.
 Competition is often for a resource such as food, water, or territory in limited supply, or for access to females for reproduction.
 Competition among members of the same species is known as intraspecific competition, while competition between individuals of different species is known as interspecific competition.
 According to the competitive exclusion principle, species less suited to compete for resources should either adapt or die out.
 This competition within and between species for resources plays a critical role in natural selection.

 Classification based on effect on fitness

 Biotic interactions can vary in intensity (strength of interaction), and frequency (number of interactions in a given time).
-There are direct interactions when there is a physical contact between individuals or indirect interactions when there is no physical contact, that is, the interaction occurs with a resource, ecological service, toxine or growth inhibitor.
-The interactions can be directly determined by individuals (incidentally) or by stochastic processes (accidentally), for instance side effects that one individual have on other.
-They are divided into six major types: Competition, Antagonism, Amensalism, Neutralism, Commensalism and Mutualism.
+There are direct interactions when there is contact between individuals or indirect interactions when there is none; that is, the interaction occurs with a resource, ecological service, toxin, or growth inhibitor.
+The interactions can be directly determined by individuals (incidentally) or by stochastic processes (accidentally), for instance side effects that one individual has on other.
+They are divided into six major types: competition, antagonism, amensalism, neutralism, commensalism, and mutualism.